rupin27/scheduling/README.md

 The first integer is the start time and the second integer is how long the process needs to run (the duration).

 The CPU scheduling functions take a priority queue of processes ordered by their arrival time and return a list of processes ordered by their completion time.
 In addition, the processes that are returned have their first_run and completion fields filled in.
 Atime slice of 1 time unit has been assumed for the round robin scheduler and all processes are added to the end of the process queue upon arrival.

+# Running the Code:
+After compiling the code using <b>make<b> command, you can run the test executable.